 Week 04 — Embedded Programming

-This board is based on the ESP32-C3 microcontroller, featuring a RISC-V architecture, integrated Wi-Fi and BLE communication, and low power consumption.
-Its compact format makes it ideal for prototyping, IoT experimentation, and educational development in digital fabrication environments.
+This board is based on the ESP32-C3 microcontroller, featuring a RISC-V architecture, integrated Wi-Fi and BLE communication, low power consumption, and several programmable GPIO pins.
+Its compact format makes it ideal for prototyping, IoT experimentation, educational development, and electronic applications within digital fabrication environments.

-The practice focuses on controlling a digital output (LED) and parameterizing its blinking behavior within a simulation environment before implementing it physically.
-This approach aligns with iterative prototyping methodologies used in Fab Academy, where simulation reduces errors prior to hardware deployment.
+The practice focuses on controlling a digital output, specifically an LED, and parameterizing its blinking behavior within a simulation environment before implementing it physically.
+This process helps to understand how software instructions are translated into electrical signals through a GPIO pin.

 Objective